DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

 ### Display author photo

-1. Implement a Web API service endpoint to serve the author's photo based on post ID information.
+1. Implement a Web API service endpoint to serve the author's photo based on the post ID.

    First, add the `Photo` property to the `ApplicationUser` persistent class: